-How do we lose weight?
+How do you keep on track with your health goals?
 This magic question seems to elude and allure us to weight loss programs and gimmicks.
 Water cooler conversations focus on the person who lost weight – how they did it, what are they eating, how long did it take?
+AND in the midst of the COVID19 virus many of us may be wanting to throw in the towel and say – it doesn’t really matter anyway.

 It might be time to stop looking for a simple answer and come up with a solution tailor made to your needs.
 Ask yourself:

-1. Where do I store my weight?
+- Where do I store my weight?
 If you have a lot of belly fat you may be eating too many carbohydrates (processed and starchy) and need more lean protein and good fats to keep your appetite under control.
+Learn about insulin resistance and how to manage it with time-restricted eating and/or fasting a meal or two per day.

-2. Instead of focusing on calories, think about how much food your body requires to be NO LONGER HUNGRY versus full.
+- Instead of focusing on calories, think about how much food your body requires to be NO LONGER HUNGRY versus full.
 Studies show when we shift into mindful eating it actually starts re-wiring our brains to be satisfied with less food.
+If your hunger is still a problem it might be time to look at the balance of your macronutrients – carbohydrates, protein and fat and see if an adjustment it needed.

-3. Exercise and activity are not really an “option” if health and weight loss are your goals.
-Make exercise like brushing your teeth every day– something you do to keep all the systems in your body – including your metabolism- working at full capacity.
+- Exercise and activity are not really an “option” if health and weight loss are your goals.
+Make exercise like brushing your teeth every day -something you do to keep all the systems in your body – including your metabolism working at full capacity.

 Think about what will work for you and focus on the REWARDS of what you want rather than the limitations.
 That is how I found my answer.
 Although I needed to look like my job, my driving force was to feel comfortable and healthy in my body.
-Finding the path and answer to your water cooler question becomes the recipe for weight loss.
-Your recipe is the key to prevention and not prescription.
+Finding the path and answer to your water cooler question becomes your own individual recipe for weight loss.